 The white-hot metal surged past $18.50/oz this morning to reach its highest level in more than two years.

-Silver is up more than 13% in the month of August alone, a time when many precious metals analysts had expected summer doldrums.
+Silver is up more than 13% in August alone, a time when many precious metals analysts had expected summer doldrums.
 Even some long-term silver bulls became short-term bears.

 The widespread pessimism toward silver is totally understandable given its performance characteristics over the past few years.